When you hear “Artificial Intelligence,” (AI) what do you think of?

 Achieving autonomous testing may seem like an impossible goal, but you can start implementing AI features that will create the foundation for it.
 AI can optimize your testing by accelerating test creation, expanding test coverage, and reducing test maintenance.
 But what does this look like?
 Let’s see some examples.

 Business process automation is an example of intelligent test execution, which helps to automate business workflows for end-to-end testing.
-Finally, self-healing is a form of intelligent test maintenance, which dynamically updates your test suite when your application changes or evolves.
+Self-healing is also a form of intelligent test maintenance, which dynamically updates your test suite when your application changes or evolves.

 SmartBear Examples of AI in Testing